Jeep Forward Control: Military variants

 There were notable mechanical differences with the civilian market vehicles.
 First of all, the Marine Corps variants of the FC-170s were powered by a different engine – a Cerlist 85 hp three-cylinder 170 cuin two-stroke diesel.
 The engine was mated with a three-speed T-90A transmission and a model 18 transfer case.
-Other changes included a reinforced frame, 24-volt electrical system, as well as limited-slip Spicer 44 front and Spicer 53 rear axles.
+Other changes included a reinforced frame, a 24-volt electrical system, and limited-slip Spicer 44 front and 53 rear axles.

 Foreign market models

 Numerous versions of FC models (most not available in the domestic market) were manufactured in many other nations under collaboration agreements with successive owners of Jeep: Willys-Overland, Kaiser Jeep, and American Motors Corporation (AMC).

 India

 Mahindra & Mahindra Limited in Bombay (Mumbai), India began its vehicle business in 1947 by assembling 75 complete knock down (CKD) Jeeps in Mazagon, Bombay.
 The company started FC-150 production in India in 1965 and later expanded the model range for the domestic market to include the FC-170, as well as its own intermediate-sized FC-160.

 The FC-160 (and later FJ-160) uses a 93 in wheelbase.
-The pick-up box was by Mahindra and other bodies were available.
+The pick-up box was by Mahindra, and other bodies were available.
 The "cowl and chassis only" FC-160 model was popular during the 1970s for conversion into mini-buses, ambulances, and other vehicles.
 Most have the basic front face of the FC.
 The manufacture of the Mahindra FC-160 pickup truck ended in the summer of 1999.

 The FC-260 Diesel light truck was introduced in 1975.
-Currently, Mahindra's four-wheel drive FJ-460 (introduced in 1983) and two-wheel drive FJ-470 van or mini-bus vehicles retain the grille arrangement of the original Forward Control.
+Mahindra's four-wheel drive FJ-460 (introduced in 1983) and two-wheel drive FJ-470 van or mini-bus vehicles retain the original Forward Control grille arrangement.
 These vehicles can accommodate from 11 to 15 passengers plus the driver.